 WARSAW - Poland has seemingly defied the odds in the face of an ever-consuming debt crisis roiling the continent.
-The sixth-largest European economy, it was the only country in the EU not to fall into recession at the height of the global financial crisis in 2009 and the only member to experience economic growth in 2010.
+The sixth-largest European economy was the only country in the EU not to fall into recession at the height of the global financial crisis in 2009 and the only member to experience economic growth in 2010.
 But challenges loom on the horizon, including high unemployment, rising inflation, and growing fiscal deficits.
 In the near term, Poland risks losing subsidies if wealthier EU states prevail in freezing the bloc's long-term budget.
 It must also decide when to adopt the euro, even as the single currency union struggles to implement fiscal reforms.

 Significantly, Poland has started to leverage its growing economic clout to play a larger role in European politics.
-Polish Foreign Minister Radoslaw Sikorski has demonstrated "leadership that has been sorely lacking in the EU" while forcefully making the case for the country's growing role in a more united Europe, says CFR's Charles Kupchan.
+Polish foreign minister Radoslaw Sikorski has demonstrated "leadership that has been sorely lacking in the EU" while forcefully making the case for the country's growing role in a more united Europe, says CFR's Charles Kupchan.
 It is a country "heavily invested in the future of the EU," he says.

 The Polish Economy Post-Communism

 The collapse of Communism in Poland following the victory of the opposition Solidarity movement in free elections in 1989 paved the way for the rapid establishment of a free-market economy.
-Poland's transition to a capitalist system was spearheaded by then-finance minister Leszek Balcerowicz, with the assistance of U.S. economist Jeffrey Sachs.
+Poland's transition to a capitalist system was spearheaded by then finance minister Leszek Balcerowicz, with the assistance of U.S. economist Jeffrey Sachs.
 Balcerowicz and Sachs administered so-called "shock therapy" to the Polish economy by implementing a large-scale privatization program of state industry; creating a stock exchange, capital markets, and a convertible currency; eliminating price controls and slashing subsidies; and carrying out strict budget cuts.
-The goal of the program was to integrate Poland into the mainstream global economy by making it more like the states of Western Europe, which shared a "common core of capitalist institutions," Sachs explains in his 1993 book Poland's Jump to the Market Economy.
+The goal of the program was to integrate Poland into the mainstream global economy by making it more like the states of Western Europe, which shared a "common core of capitalist institutions," Sachs explained in his 1993 book Poland's Jump to the Market Economy.

-When Poland's new, democratically elected government--led by former prime minister Tadeusz Mazowiecki--came to power, it faced significant economic challenges, including an inconvertible currency that was not functional, an inefficient economy driven by heavy industry, and a monetary overhang resulting from a debt burden accumulated in the 1970s, explains the University of Michigan's Anna Grzymala-Busse.
+When Poland's new, democratically elected government—led by former prime minister Tadeusz Mazowiecki—came to power, it faced significant economic challenges, including an inconvertible currency that was not functional, an inefficient economy driven by heavy industry, and a monetary overhang resulting from a debt burden accumulated in the 1970s, explains the University of Michigan's Anna Grzymala-Busse.
 Shock therapy, Grzymala-Busse says, immediately freed up the currency and opened up the country's labor market, even as consumer goods flooded the market.
 Still, because Poland was willing to forcefully apply shock therapy, the Paris Group of international lenders forgave half of the country's debt.
 The approach "worked insofar as after the period of hyperinflation, it basically brought the economy into line," argues Grzymala-Busse.
 "There was not much of an alternative."

 "[Shock therapy] worked insofar as after the period of hyperinflation, it basically brought the economy into line.
-There was not much of an alternative." – Anna Grzymala-Busse, University of Michigan
+There was not much of an alternative." —Anna Grzymala-Busse, University of Michigan

 Similarly, Harvard University's Grzegorz Ekiert says that despite some initial doubts about the "big bang approach," shock therapy was ultimately successful in Poland.
 "Central and Eastern European countries that were moving faster [in implementing economic reforms] are in better shape today than countries that adopted more gradual policies," Ekiert says.
-In his revised 2005 book God's Playground: A History of Poland, Norman Davies writes that shock therapy in Poland "proved to be a great blessing" for, among other reasons, bringing hyperinflation under control quickly, increasing productivity, reducing the country's foreign debt, and paving the way for greater foreign investment.
-"In terms of economic recovery measured as GDP per capita, Poland by 1996 clearly led the field of all ex-Communist states," Davies says.
+In his revised 2005 book God's Playground: A History of Poland, Norman Davies wrote that shock therapy in Poland "proved to be a great blessing" for, among other reasons, bringing hyperinflation under control quickly, increasing productivity, reducing the country's foreign debt, and paving the way for greater foreign investment.
+"In terms of economic recovery measured as GDP per capita, Poland by 1996 clearly led the field of all ex-Communist states," Davies said.

 Still, shock therapy has its share of detractors, including Canadian journalist and activist Naomi Klein.
-In her 2007 book The Shock Doctrine: The Rise of Disaster Capitalism, Klein argues that economists like Sachs took advantage of post-Communist countries, including Poland, to implement radical free-market policies and advance a strict neo-liberalist ideology at the expense of democracy.
-In Poland, shock therapy caused a "full-blown depression," triggering a 30 percent reduction in industrial production and rising unemployment, she writes.
+In her 2007 book The Shock Doctrine: The Rise of Disaster Capitalism, Klein argued that economists like Sachs took advantage of post-Communist countries, including Poland, to implement radical free-market policies and advance a strict neo-liberalist ideology at the expense of democracy.
+In Poland, shock therapy caused a "full-blown depression," triggering a 30 percent reduction in industrial production and rising unemployment, she wrote.

 Sachs has forcefully refuted Klein's claims.
 In 2008, he told the Guardian, "Poland ended up the most successful recovery, with robust democratic institutions, and I couldn't be more thrilled."